 IDAC Integrated Receiver Decoder – IRD – A satellite receiver and decoder contained in one case Interference – An undesired signal intercepted by a TVRO that causes video and/or audio distortion.

 Integrated Receiver Decoder (IRD)

 The amount of signal energy lost when a device is inserted into a communication line.
 Also known as <169>feed through<170> loss.

-A middle range frequency generated after downconversion in any electronic circuitry including a satellite receiver.
-The majority of all signal amplification, processing and filtering in a receiver occur in the IF range.
+A middle range frequency is generated after downconversion in any electronic circuitry including a satellite receiver.
+The majority of all signal amplification, processing, and filtering in a receiver occur in the IF range.

 An organization, founded by Ir. den Toonder (hence the name).
 This organization develops systems for secure data distribution like PPV (pay per view) and IPPV(impulse pay per view).